olli-ai/glusterfs-subdir-external-provisioner/README.md

-# Kubernetes NFS-Client Provisioner
+# Kubernetes GlusterFS-Client Provisioner

-NFS subdir external provisioner is an automatic provisioner that use your _existing and already configured_ NFS server to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
+GlusterFS subdir external provisioner is an automatic provisioner that use your _existing and already configured_ GlusterFS server to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
 Persistent volumes are provisioned as `${namespace}-${pvcName}-${pvName}`.

-Note: This repository is being migrated from https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client.
-Some of the following instructions will be updated once the migration is completed.
-To test container image built from this repository, you will have to build and push the nfs-client-provisioner image using the following instructions.
+This is a fork from https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner adapted to GlusterFS.

 ```sh
 make build